 If you say you are fine with any project, it might imply that you do not know yourself enough to answer this question.
-Instead, it is better to be honest and communicate your preferences.
-But, if you are applying for a software project manager position and say you hate software development, slight chance you will get the job.
+Instead, it is better, to be honest, and communicate your preferences.
+But, if you are applying for a software project manager position and say you hate software development, a slight chance you will get the job.
 So, be a little smart.

-This is an extension of the question on how you ensure that your team members meet deadlines.
-Talk about clearly defining the responsibilities, arranging regular meetings, empowering the team members to approach if there is any concern and constant updates on the progress of the work.
+This is an extension of the question of how you ensure that your team members meet deadlines.
+Talk about clearly defining the responsibilities, arranging regular meetings, empowering the team members to approach if there are any concerns, and constant updates on the progress of the work.

 The answer varies from person to person.
 But responses can be ‘I like to be out of my comfort zone and hence love challenging projects’.
 ‘Projects which help me learn and evolve, pushing my potential’.
 ‘I am attracted to success and achievement.
 The thought of reaching the project goals within the stipulated time motivates me’.
 Think about the answer that you want beforehand so as to justify your statements with real-life examples.

 Changes and modifications are a part and parcel of most projects.
 An employer wants a project manager who is flexible and adaptable to changes.
 The best answer can be about how you actually put in place a change management process even before the changes occur.
 At the same time, showcase that you are not a person shy to say ‘no’ when you feel that a certain change is not suitable for the project.